iankorf/MCB185-2023/Unit1/README.md

 that uses control keys.
 To save the file you hit the ^O key (control and then the letter o).
 You will then be prompted for the file name, at which point you can overwrite the current file (bar) or make a new file with a different name.
-To exit nano, hit ^X. Note, you don't need to give nano a file name when you start it up.
+To exit nano, hit ^X.

 Unix file names often have the following properties: